 Most library materials can be renewed twice unless they are on reserve for another patron.
 New Fiction and regular Entertainment Videos may only be renewed once.
-Blue Dot (a.k.a. "new") entertainment videos are not eligible for renewal and cannot be placed on hold.
-Patrons must wait for the item to be re-shelved before they can borrow it again.
+Blue Dot (a.k.a. “new") entertainment videos are not eligible for renewal and cannot be placed on hold.
 Patrons wanting to renew an Interlibrary Loan will need to contact the Reference Desk for assistance with this special request.

 If a patron owes $10.00 or more in library fees, he/she will not be able to renew online or by using SAM.
 Please call the Circulation Desk for further assistance.

 Overdue notices are sent to patrons as a courtesy.
-Failure to receive the notice does not absolve the patron of responsibility for paying borrowing fees.
+Failure to receive the notice does not absolve the patron of responsibility for paying overdue fees.

-Patrons are informed of overdue entertainment videos and DVDs when they are three days late.
+Patrons are informed of overdue entertainment videos when they are four days late.
 A second notice is sent after seven days.
 When an item becomes five weeks overdue, a final library notice is mailed.

 At eight weeks all overdue item(s) are assumed lost and the account is billed for replacement.
 A billing notice will be mailed stating the replacement cost of the item.
-Patrons will have 15 days from the date of the bill to return assumed lost items.
-The materials must be returned in good condition.
-If they do, they will only be fined the late fee.
-After 15 days, the library may not be able to accept the item back, and the patron would then have to pay the replacement cost.
+If items are returned within a reasonable amount of time, patrons will only be billed for late fees.

 Lost or Damaged Materials